Skillet (band): Touring

 Skillet appeared at the 2009 Night of Joy Christian rock festival at Disney's Hollywood Studios at Walt Disney World.
 This marked the band's first absence from Universal Studios Orlando's Rock the Universe in five years due to conflicting schedules.
 However, they were able to perform the following year, in 2010.
 On September 26, 2009, Skillet appeared at Awakening Music Festival in Leesburg, Virginia, alongside Jeremy Camp, Kutless, Hawk Nelson, Disciple, Decyfer Down, and others.
 Skillet also played at the Super Dome in New Orleans for the ELCA National Youth Gathering in 2009.

 In January 2010, they toured with Puddle of Mudd and Shinedown through the East Coast of the United States.
 They also announced on their live chat with fans on December 5, 2009, that they would be touring with TobyMac in March and April 2010.
 This was later expanded upon as the "Awake Tonight Tour" named after both artists' new albums.
 House of Heroes joined them on the tour as the opening act.
 In April and May, the band continued on a second branch of their Awake and Alive tour with The Letter Black and Red.
 In April, it was also announced that the band would be touring with Creed and Theft in August and September 2010.
 In October, the band would be co-headlining the "Monsters of Annihilation Tour" with Papa Roach.
-Trapt and My Darkest Days will be supporting acts.
+Trapt and My Darkest Days were supporting acts.
 They toured again with TobyMac in November and December as the 2010 version of the Winter Wonder Slam tour.
 On July 4, Skillet played at Creation Festival East, and John Cooper called it the best show of Skillet's career.

 In January 2011, Skillet confirmed that they would be touring with Stone Sour and Theory of a Deadman on the Avalanche Tour.
 The tour began at the end of March 2011 and concluded on May 8 in Jacksonville, FL.
 Other supporting acts include Halestorm and Art of Dying.
 The band had a small international tour in January and February 2011 visiting Australia, New Zealand's Parachute Music Festival, and Japan.
 In October 2011, the band continued their Awake and Alive tour with Disciple, We as Human, and Manafest.

 Skillet headlined the Winter Jam Tour 2012 for the central and eastern parts of the United States.

 Starting on August 13, 2013, Skillet toured with Shinedown, Papa Roach, and In This Moment on the Carnival of Madness Tour.
 In October and November, the band arrives Europe supporting Nickelback's tour in 21 shows.
 The band closed the year headlining their own tour in Russia and a show in Ukraine.